Lightning v3.1 Pro

 Performance & Benchmarks

 Pro improves on standard Lightning v3.1 across accuracy, expressiveness, delivery, and MOS quality.
-Tables below pair Pro with v3.1 Standard and the same competitor set documented on the Lightning v3.1 model card — open the accordion under each category to see what each metric measures.
+Tables below pair Pro with the same competitor set documented on the Lightning v3.1 model card; refer to that card for Pro-vs-Standard comparisons.
+Open the accordion under each category to see what each metric measures.

 Naturalness — higher is better